Teacher in Ho Chi Minh City, 5

 “I don’t know,” she replied.
 “I went to the healthcare clinic yesterday and told the doctor the anti-biotics he prescribed weren’t helping me.
 Then he looked in my ear, said it was fine, and sent me home.”

 “Did he charge you for the visit?”

 “Yes, of course.
-And he made me angry. l’ll solve the problem on my own with some other medicine I have.”
+He made me angry. l’ll solve the problem on my own with some other medicine I will buy.”

 Khanh and Phi

-In the lobby, at an elevator which went only to the rooftop bar, I saw the two young men, Khanh and Phi, I had met at Sara’s party.
+In the lobby, at an elevator which went only to the bar, not to any intervening floors, I saw the two young men, Khanh and Phi, I had met at Sara’s party.
 After Sara got sick at her own party and went to bed early, Karen and I had talked with them for a long time.